fandaqian/dictionary/README.md

 # dictionary
-Dictionary Cache by Nodejs + Express + Mongodb
+Dictionary Cache make use of Nodejs + Express + Mongodb